-In non-emergency situations, a determination must be made by the local department of social services or State agency of fiscal responsibility whether the use of an ambulance, rather than a non-specialized mode such as ambulette service, taxi service, livery service or public transportation, is medically necessary.
-The recipient's physician, physician's assistant, or nurse practitioner must order non-emergency ambulance services.
+In non-emergency situations, a determination must be made by the LDSS or State agency of fiscal responsibility whether the use of an ambulance, rather than a non-specialized mode such as ambulette service, taxi service, livery service or public transportation, is medically necessary.

+The recipient's physician, physician's assistant, or nurse practitioner must order nonemergency ambulance services.
 The only exception to this requirement may be made in the case of emergency ambulance service.
 In this instance, emergency medical services are provided without regard to the patient's ability to pay and no order is required.

-Ambulance services are bound by the operating authority granted them by the New York State Department of Health (NYSDOH).
+Ambulance services are bound by the operating authority granted them by the NYSDOH.

-Ambulance services whose operating authority has been revoked by the NYSDOH will be disenrolled from the New York Medicaid program, thus precluding payment from our fiscal agent.
+Ambulance services whose operating authority has been revoked by the NYSDOH will be disenrolled from the Medicaid Program, thus precluding payment from the Medicaid fiscal agent.